Skip to content

 For the treatment of Aggregates (e.g. compilations of whole Manifestations) as applied to Items, see the appendix concerning Titling of Aggregates

-For guidance on wording, order, spelling, punctuation, accentuation and capitalisation, see Purpose.
+For guidance on wording, order, spelling, punctuation, accentuation and capitalisation, see sections within [ADD LINK TO Preliminary Notes main chapter]

 For sources of information for the Title, see Sources of Information.